 The Omni Mandalay Hotel at Las Colinas is undoubtedly one of the most romantic spots in DFW: It's home to an intimate, Venice-like waterway nestled along the shores of Lake Carolyn.
 Enjoy picturesque views of waterfalls or a romantic dinner cruise at sunset for two.
+Book the intimate excursion for day or night, and don't forget the champagne.
 The only catch?
 The folks at Gondola Adventures—which operates only in Las Colinas, Las Vegas and Newport Beach, Calif.—encourage couples to kiss under every bridge.

 Bowling is suddenly trendy, as evidenced by the influx of stylish alleys that double as upscale eateries.
 Bowl & Barrel, which bills itself as a boutique bowling experience, boasts exposed brick walls, hip light fixtures and eats from its modern American tavern.
 A classic European-style beer hall supplies the suds.
 Bowlounge, located in the Design District, Bowlmor in Addison and Pinstack in Plano also provide fun and funky backdrops for a fabulous date.